 Based on factors such as the demographic aging of the population and social demands for improvements in accessibility at facilities utilized by many people, Mizuho has been advancing its "Heartful Project" since 2005 with the aim of improving ease of usage for its customers.
-From 2016, on the basis of the Law on the Elimination of Discrimination against Persons with Disabilities, we will be endeavoring to move forward with further activities to promote barrier–free interiors and universal design projects.
-In addition, MHBK has been making further progress with Heartful Project initiatives and, since 2010, developing "Mizuho Heartful Business" in support of initiatives toward barrier–free and universal design features for its customers.
+From 2016, on the basis of the Law on the Elimination of Discrimination against Persons with Disabilities, we are endeavoring to move forward with further activities to promote barrier–free interiors and universal design projects.
+In addition, Mizuho Bank has been making further progress with Heartful Project initiatives and, since 2010, developing "Mizuho Heartful Business" in support of initiatives toward barrier–free and universal design features for its customers.

-With a view to becoming a "bank that is easy for anyone to use, regardless of age, gender, or disability," MHBK has been promoting the Heartful Project since 2005.
+With a view to becoming a "bank that is easy for anyone to use, regardless of age, gender, or disability," Mizuho Bank has been promoting the Heartful Project since 2005.
 We are engaging in further barrier–free and universal design initiatives from three aspects: facility–related initiatives covering branches, facilities, and equipment; service–related initiatives covering customer forms and documents as well as Internet content; and psychological initiatives involving education and training to improve customer relations skills.
 Additionally, we display service marks on our website of branch information and at branch entrances to let customers know the status of each branch with regard to these initiatives.

 Using the Tokyo Metropolitan Government's Barrier–Free Building Ordinance as a reference, MHBK has drawn up its own "Branch Improvement Standards" and is adopting universal design principles for its branch facilities.
 These standards have established eight priority items known as the "Eight Basic Specs."
 Improvements have been completed for all branch facilities for four of the eight specifications.

-- Eight Basic Specs: Adoption Rates (Work completed at 456 manned branches as of March 31, 2016)
+- Eight Basic Specs: Adoption Rates (Work completed at 455 manned branches as of March 31, 2018)

 - *The total does not include branches where these facilities are not required, such as single–story branches.

-Introduction of Automated External Defibrillators (AEDs)
+Introduction of automated external defibrillators (AEDs)

 Signs that offer guidance by enabling written communication

-"Whiteboards for Written Communications"
+"Whiteboards for written communications"

-|All MHBK and MHTB branches nationwide|
+|All MHBK and MHTB branches in Japan|

 Pictographs show content of transactions and procedures.

-|All MHBK branches nationwide
+|All MHBK branches in Japan

-All MHTB branches nationwide
+All MHTB branches in Japan

 |"Interpreting Service for Non–Japanese Customers"

-(As of August 31, 2016)
+(As of July 31, 2017)

 |"Notices in Braille"

-Conscientiously Serving the Needs of the Disabled
+Conscientiously serving the needs of the disabled

 We have also taken steps to provide enhanced services to the visually impaired, who cannot easily use an ATM for cash transfers, and customers in wheelchairs by confirming their needs when they arrive at a branch and then responding to them at a service counter.
 At the same time, a new lower cash transfer service–fee level, similar to the ATM usage fee, is charged for the provision of these services.
 (Eligibility for application of this fee may be confirmed by inspection of the customer's physical disability certificate at the time of the transaction.)

-Believing that heightened awareness among individual employees is essential to remain a bank that satisfies its various customers, MHBK is promoting efforts to incorporate ingenuity and thoughtfulness in its day–to–day customer contacts and improving responses when welcoming and waiting on its customers.
+Believing that heightened awareness among individual employees is essential to remain a bank that satisfies its various customers, Mizuho Bank is promoting efforts to incorporate ingenuity and thoughtfulness in its day–to–day customer contacts and improving responses when welcoming and waiting on its customers.
 Specifically, we have created and issued our own manual — common to all employees and members of staff working in main branches — to assist our responses to customers with disabilities, elderly customers, pregnant customers, and others with special needs, and implement training using a video and other instructional tools.
 In particular, to be able to respond appropriately from the viewpoint of customers with disabilities, the spirit of the Law on the Elimination of Discrimination against Persons with Disabilities is incorporated into the manual in conjunction with the running of training programs.